seamusdemora/PiFormulae/AddRealTimeClock.md

       $
       ```

-7. *The `i2c-tools` package is not clearly documented!* There is no system manual for `i2c-tools`.
+7. *The `i2c-tools` package is not well documented!* There is no system manual for `i2c-tools`.
 Its component software modules do have `man pages`, but these components are not listed or defined!
 This is a rare, but quite useful [document that explains some of the things that can be done with the `i2c-tools` collection](https://www.waveshare.com/wiki/Raspberry_Pi_Tutorial_Series:_I2C).

    | Command     | Description                         |
    | ----------- | --------------------------------------------------- |